How Much Do Electricians Make?

 person bricklaying

-With this information in mind, it’s clear how a career as an electrician can be lucrative and rewarding, with newly qualified electricians earning £32,000 per year (pre-tax).
-From fixing residential electrical appliances to working on large commercial electrical projects, the scope for career progression is huge.
+With this information in mind, it’s clear that not only can the electrical industry be rewarding, but with qualified electricians earning in the region of £35,000 per year (pre-tax) it's a financially sound choice too.
+From fixing residential electrical appliances to working on large commercial electrical projects, with the relevant qualifications the scope for career progression is huge - especially if you're looking to start your own electrical business.

 Let’s get started.